petervdn/notivuecation/README.md

 ## usage

-Activate the plugin and supply a reference to your vuex store:
+1. Activate the plugin and supply a reference to your Vuex store:
 ```javascript
 import notivuecation from 'notivuecation';
 import Vue from 'vue';